-The nutrition section of The GYIS "Follow The Darn Instructions" program is the next big piece of the program.
+The nutrition section of The GYIS Online PT is the next big piece of the program.
 Have you heard that nutrition is 70%-80% of your results?
 If not, make sure you make note that this section is key in your initial results and your long-term results.